 Typical Conditions: Usually, the water temperature is 75° and the wind is between 15 and 18 knots.
 The wind can be stronger during cold fronts.
 For a wetsuit, a spring shorty or long-sleeve top will do.
 Bring your 9-12m kites and maybe a 15m for the lighter days.

-Where to Stay: Orange Hill Beach Hotel (http://www.orangehill.com) is my first choice for accommodations.
-A Stones Throw Away (http://www.astonesthrowaway.com/) is another nice place to stay.
-If you are traveling with non-kiteboarding family members and want to make sure they have plenty of activities to do, you can stay at Atlantis (http://www.atlantis.com) or one of the other all-inclusive hotels.
-If you are on a budget, check out the Land Shark Divers Hotel (http://www.landsharkdivers.com).
+Where to Stay: Orange Hill Beach Hotel (https://www.orangehill.com) is my first choice for accommodations.
+A Stones Throw Away (https://www.astonesthrowaway.com/) is another nice place to stay.
+If you are traveling with non-kiteboarding family members and want to make sure they have plenty of activities to do, you can stay at Atlantis (https://www.atlantisbahamas.

 What to Do if No Wind: There’s plenty to do here if the wind doesn’t blow!
 You can rent a scooter and check out the island, go deep sea fishing, go snorkeling or diving with sharks, go shopping in downtown Nassau (duty free shopping), or take a day trip to the Exuma Cays.